TABX: A High-Throughput Sandbox Battle Simulator for Multi-Agent Reinforcement Learning: Related Work

 \subsection{MARL Environments}

-A diverse array of complex benchmarks have been established to evaluate scalability, coordination, and emergent collaboration in multi-agent reinforcement learning (MARL) \citep{lowe2017multi,SMAC,LanctotEtAl2019OpenSpiel,carroll2019utility,GRF,SMACv2,JaxMARL}.
+A diverse array of complex benchmarks have been established to evaluate scalability, coordination, and emergent collaboration in multi-agent reinforcement learning (MARL) \citep{lowe2017multi,SMAC,LanctotEtAl2019OpenSpiel,carroll2019utility,GRF,SMACv2,terry2021pettingzoo,JaxMARL}.
 While these benchmarks have driven significant progress, their reliance on fixed and static scenario sets constrains the rigorous assessment of MARL algorithms across diverse conditions.
 The overhead of evaluating algorithms across the disparate conditions of multiple benchmarks remains prohibitively costly, as it necessitates the maintenance of multiple and often incompatible environment implementations.
 Although certain frameworks permit configuration adjustments, they often rely on cumbersome manual overrides or computationally expensive code-side interventions that disrupt the experiment workflow.
+Beyond configurability, TABX also differs from existing battle simulators in its underlying mechanics: a direct comparison with SMAX \citep{JaxMARL} on matched scenarios reveals qualitatively different learning dynamics (\Cref{app:tabx_vs_smax}).